neptune-ai/docs/docs/integrations/r-support.rst

     init_neptune(project_name = 'shared/r-integration',
                  api_token = 'ANONYMOUS')

-Once this is added you can start logging your experiment data to Neptune.
+Once this is added, you can start logging your experiment data to Neptune.

-.. note:: As an example we are using 'ANONYMOUS' user token and a public project 'shared/r-integration'.
+.. note:: As an example, we are using the 'ANONYMOUS' user token and a public project named 'shared/r-integration'.

-.. warning:: The suggested way to pass your ``api_token`` is to store your key in environemnt variable and pass it via ``Sys.getenv('MY_NEPTUNE_KEY')``
+.. warning:: The suggested way to pass in your ``api_token`` is to store your key in an environment variable and pass it using ``Sys.getenv('MY_NEPTUNE_KEY')``.

     .. code:: R